 The rapid adoption of a broader net of digital technologies also means more digital vulnerabilities across an enterprise.

 With all these challenges in mind, IT leaders now bear more responsibility for a larger digital asset footprint.
 That means strategic budget shifts and resource reallocation, so new tools and technologies can be effectively managed.

 Tech investments surged during the pandemic while other departments tightened their belts – but with that bigger investment comes greater responsibility for IT teams.
 This trend is not slowing either.
 According to a McKinsey Report, 67 percent of top economic performers are planning to double down on tech as a differentiator.

 This increased responsibility has given tech leaders a seat at the executive table for IT strategy planning across the enterprise.
-It has also left them in a position to make critical infrastructure decisions on their own, which can be stressful, time-consuming, and costly.
-With teams and resources stretched thin, IT leaders often turn to enterprise IT consulting vis-à-vis managed service providers (MSPs) to offer strategic guidance and expertise on their accelerated journey towards digital transformation.
+It has also left them in a position to make critical infrastructure decisions on their own; which can be stressful, time-consuming, and costly.
+With teams and resources stretched thin, IT leaders often turn to enterprise IT consulting vis-à-vis managed service providers (MSPs).
+They offer strategic guidance and expertise on their accelerated journey towards digital transformation.

 Tech Leaders: Steering the Ship in Uncertain Waters

 Tech innovation is now more closely correlated with business strategy than ever.
 Most successful companies – according to the same McKinsey report, over half of the top 10 percent of high performers – are looking to their top tech leaders to play a central role in shaping the overall business strategy.

 As tech leaders take on this higher-level enterprise strategic planning, they need a long-term vision with measurable milestones.
 It’s difficult to forecast given the current level of uncertainty about the future.
 Adding to the challenge is that digital transformation does not happen overnight.